Secured School Safety Grant Program

 Apply online via IntelliGrants

-Need Help with IntelliGrants?
+Need help with IntelliGrants?
 Visit the IntelliGrants page.

 Resources

-- 2018 School Safety Recommendations
+- School Safety Recommendations, Update, Report

 In March 2018, Indiana Gov. Eric Holcomb issued a letter commending the state for its leadership in school safety initiatives.
 He requested an additional $5 million be allocated to the Secured School Fund to support safety initiatives and directed the executive director of the Indiana Department of Homeland Security and the director of School Building Physical Security & Safety for the Indiana Department of Education to lead a group of experts in establishing recommendations that would address the unique threats facing schools today.
 The complete recommendations were delivered to the governor on Aug.
 1, 2018.